 Tips for switching providers:

-• Ask your provider for an early meter reading, in order to close the account sooner.
-This however, may incur additional fees.
+- Ask your provider for an early meter reading, in order to close the account sooner.
+Keep in mind this may incur additional fees.

-• If you are looking to change your gas plans too, it might be worth enquiring about these at the same time, to avoid changing on different dates.
+- If you are looking to change your gas plan in addition to electricity, it might be worth enquiring about both at the same time, to avoid changing on different dates.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Citipower network in Melbourne but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.